Inside: Owning too much clutter can have a negative impact on your home and life. Keep reading to learn about the many benefits of letting go.

 Hopefully, this list has convinced you that decluttering can absolutely change your life.

 The simple act of letting go is about so much more than just “getting rid of old stuff”—you’re also letting go of fears, expectations and insecurities.
-You’re creating freedom, learning new ways of thinking, and essentially reclaiming your life.
+You’re creating freedom, learning new ways of thinking, and essentially reclaiming all areas of your life.

-If you’re still not convinced, I’ve written extensively about my own journey from shopaholic to minimalist.
+If you’re still not convinced, I’ve written extensively about my own minimalist journey.
 Here are a few personal posts you might enjoy:

 - Minimalism Before And After: How It Changed My Life